There are three pillars of SEO that will make your life vis-à-vis to Google much easier.

 Number three.
 We need to ask ourselves these questions: “is our content suited to Google’s product?
 Will Google want to include this content in their SERP product?
 Are we putting it into our pages in a manner that allows Google to easily deliver?
 Are we providing the content for the elements it needs to include it in the SERP – metas, texts, images, thumbnails, videos…?
 Is our content suited to the user’s needs and preferences?
 Are we putting it on a platform where Google is going to look for this type of content?
 For example, videos on YouTube.

-If you look at your SEO work, everything you’re doing must serve one or more of these three pillars, understanding credibility, suitability.
+If you look at your SEO work, everything you’re doing must serve one or more of these three pillars, understanding credibility, deliverability.
 If it doesn’t, then it probably isn’t worth doing.

-That’s how I tell my clients to look at their SEO work: understanding credibility, suitability.
+That’s how I tell my clients to look at their SEO work: understanding credibility, deliverability.